-lan Roberts provided consultancy services while he was a director amounting to \pm Nil (2022: \pm 41,667) during the year as detailed in note 8.
+Ian Roberts provided consultancy services while he was a director amounting to \pounds Nil (2022: \pounds 41,667) during the year as detailed in note 8.
 The non-executive directors provided consultancy services to the Company, details of their remuneration are covered in note 8.

-Elizabeth Roberts, the wife of lan Roberts, while he was a director provided consultancy services for office management amounting to $\pm Nil$ (2022: $\pm 10,000$) for the year.
+Elizabeth Roberts, the wife of Ian Roberts, while he was a director provided consultancy services for office management amounting to £Nil (2022: £10,000) for the year.